Hertfordshire: Geography

 Hertfordshire is located in the south-eastern part of England and is the county immediately north of London.
 It is officially part of the East of England region, a mainly statistical unit.
 To the east is Essex, to the west is Buckinghamshire and to the north are Bedfordshire and Cambridgeshire.
 A significant minority of the population across all districts commute to Central London.

 The county's boundaries were roughly fixed by the Counties (Detached Parts) Act 1844 which eliminated exclaves; amended when, in 1965 under the London Government Act 1963, East Barnet Urban District and Barnet Urban District were abolished, their area was transferred to form part of the present-day London Borough of Barnet and the Potters Bar Urban District of Middlesex was transferred to Hertfordshire.

 The highest point in the county is at 244 m (AOD) on the Ridgeway long distance national path, on the border of Hastoe near Tring with Drayton Beauchamp, Buckinghamshire.

-At the 2011 census, among the county's ten districts, East Hertfordshire had the lowest population density (290 people per km^{2}) and Watford the highest (4210 per km^{2}).
+At the 2011 census, among the county's ten districts, East Hertfordshire had the lowest population density (290 people per km^{2}) while the Borough of Watford had the highest (4210 per km^{2}).
 Compared with neighbouring Bedfordshire and Buckinghamshire, Hertfordshire lacks large towns or cities on the scale of Luton or Milton Keynes, whose populations exceed 200,000, but its overall population (1.2 million in 2021) is greater than those of the two aforementioned counties.

-The River Lea near Harpenden runs through Wheathampstead, Welwyn Garden City, Hertford, Ware, and Broxbourne before reaching Cheshunt and ultimately the River Thames.
+The River Lea flows through the county, passing Harpenden, Wheathampstead, Welwyn Garden City, Hertford, Ware, and Broxbourne before reaching Cheshunt and ultimately joining the River Thames.
 The far west of the county is the most hilly, with the Chiltern Hills surrounding Tring, Berkhamsted and the Ashridge estate.
 This Area of Outstanding Natural Beauty runs from near Hitchin in the north to Berkshire and Oxfordshire.